 The most obvious way to avoid allergy symptoms is to avoid the allergens that trigger them, but since we as dog lovers couldn't face the world without a furry friend, consider testing your tolerance starting with the Non Shedding Dog Breeds first.

-If you find that any one certain dog breed is easier to tolerate than another, there are several ways to decrease or even diminish even the most mild of symptoms.
+If you find that any one certain dog breed causes fewer symptoms, there are several ways to decrease or even diminish even the most mild of symptoms.

 The worst breeds of dogs for an allergy sufferer can actually be the dog breeds who are themselves prone to allergies.
 The symptoms themselves that dogs exhibit when they have allergies can actually be a catalyst for the symptoms they cause us.
 Learn more about what might be causing your dog's allergies to help reduce the sneezing, incessant scratching, licking paws, and pulling out of fur that can stir up the very allergens that trigger our own symptoms.